 The SavorOne doesn’t have an annual fee, so it’s worth considering if you’re adamant about not paying one.
 Beyond its generous rewards, here are some additional reasons to consider signing up:

 The SavorOne doesn’t offer any standout perks, but you do get some benefits as a cardholder.
-Like the Savor, this card gives you extended warranties, travel accident insurance, 24-hour travel assistance services and more.
+Like the Savor, this card gives you extended warranty coverage, travel accident insurance, 24-hour travel assistance services and more.

-Redeem your rewards for cash back in any amount, statement credits, gift cards or purchases made on Amazon.com.
+You can redeem your rewards for statement credits, checks, gift cards or purchases made on Amazon.com or via PayPal.
 Your rewards won’t expire as long as your account is open.